spatha0011/spatha_vsd-hdp/Day19/README.md

 ### 11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts

-Now to insert this updated netlist to PnR flow and we can use `write_verilog` and overwrite the synthesis netlist but before that we are going to make a copy of the old old netlist
+Now to insert this updated netlist to PnR flow and we can use `write_verilog` and overwrite the synthesis netlist but before that we are going to make a copy of the old old netlist.

 Commands to make copy of netlist: